JNRowe/vim-configs/dein.rst

 ``vim-orgmode``
 '''''''''''''''

-    “Text outlining and task management for Vim based on Emacs’ Org-Mode”
+    “Text outlining and task management for Vim based on Emacs’ `Org-Mode`_\”

 ::